Parallel remote state preparation for fully device-independent verifiable blind quantum computation: Preliminaries

-For a vector $\ket{v}$ or linear map $M$, we will denote using a star symbol as $\ket{v}^{*}$ or $M^{*}$ the complex conjugation of their matrix entries with respect to a fixed basis.
-To denote the composition of many linear maps, we will adopt product notation, with the convention for the order in which they are applied given by
+For a vector $\ket{v}$ or linear map $M$, we denote using a star symbol as $\ket{v}^{*}$ or $M^{*}$ the complex conjugation of their matrix entries with respect to a fixed basis.
+This is not to be confused with the notation $\mathbb{N}^{*}$, which we use for the set of natural numbers excluding $0$.
+To denote the composition of many linear maps, we adopt product notation, with the convention for the order in which they are applied given by

-Given also some $\bm s \in \{0, 1\}^{n}$, we define the related notation denoted by an operator raised to the power of this string by
+Given also some $\bm s \in \{0, 1\}^{n}$, we define the related notation denoted by an operator ``raised to the power'' of this string by

+This is an abuse of notation in which $M$ has not been defined on its own, but is nonetheless used in the notation on the left-hand side due to the same letter being used for all the given $M_{j}$ on the right-hand side.
+It will always be clear in context to which set of operators $\{ M_{j} \mid 1 \leq j \leq n \}$ the notation $M^{\bm s}$ is associated with due to the choice of capital letter being used.